 Treatment, according to this model, stresses the need to protect people who are vulnerable to psychosocial pressures and to diagnose and treat underlying developmental issues that have predisposed someone to addiction.
+For Christine English drug use in adulthood is a recycling of prior experiences of hurt and harm in childhood.
 Gabor Mate in his book In the Realm of Hungry Ghosts skillfully made a case that addicts seek relief from drink and drugs in response to early bonding experiences that were difficult and painful.
 In the attached clip (below) Mate expands on these ideas on the power of addiction.

 Treatment options cover a range of holistic tools and techniques including CBT, attachment theory, object relations theory, creative imagination and mindfulness for addiction can be viewed as a loss of connection, or meaning in life.
 It could also mean loss of soul in transpersonal terms.
 Counsellors and therapists in this theoretical model might advocate total abstinence but not necessarily so as working therapeutically on past trauma can potentially see a transformation that entails social drinking at some point in the future.

 The process of therapy could be viewed as a shift from pleasure seeking behaviour towards relationship seeking, where reality is embraced rather than avoided.
 Bion saw addiction as a hatred of reality.
 Perhaps the most useful aspect of therapy for the addicted client is to explore ‘here and now’ feelings in a safe and contained environment.